 Santa Fe Trail Summary Description (See Below)

-On September 1, 1821, Becknell left Franklin, Missouri with four trusted companions, and after arriving in Santa Fe on November 16, and making an enormous profit, he made plans to return, thus blazing the path that would become known as the Santa Fe Trail.
+On September 1, 1821, Willliam Becknell left Franklin, Missouri, with four trusted companions.
+After arriving in Santa Fe on November 16 and making an enormous profit, he made plans to return, thus blazing the path that would become known as the Santa Fe Trail.

 On his first trip, Becknell loaded manufactured goods from Missouri onto a mule train to trade for furs, gold, silver, and other goods in New Mexico.
-However, by his third trip Becknell had found a passable wagon route, thus beginning the many wagon trains heading to the southwest.
+However, Becknell had found a passable wagon route by his third trip, thus beginning the many wagon trains heading to the southwest.
 Credited as the “Father of the Santa Fe Trail,” Becknell continued to make multiple trips along the trail, profiting enormously on his daring travels.
 Soon, many traders, as well as the military, were traveling the route.

-At Fort Larned, Kansas the trail split into two branches.
+At Fort Larned, Kansas, the trail split into two branches.
 The Mountain Route was longer but not quite as dangerous, with fewer warlike Indians and more water along the route.
-This branch traveled about 230 miles between Fort Larned and Bent’s Fort near present-day La Junta, Colorado, continuing to follow the Arkansas River before turning south through the Raton Pass to Santa Fe.
+This branch traveled about 230 miles between Fort Larned and Bent’s Fort near present-day La Junta, Colorado, following the Arkansas River before turning south through the Raton Pass to Santa Fe.

 Though the shorter Jornada Route, also called the Cimarron Cutoff, provided less water, it saved the travelers ten days by cutting southwest across the Cimarron Desert to Santa Fe.
-The Cimarron Desert route was shorter and easier for the wagon parties than the mountainous Raton Pass, but travelers risked attacks by Native Americans in addition to shortages of water.
-Despite the hazards, the shorter route would end up carrying 75% of the Santa Fe Trail pioneers.
+The Cimarron Desert route was shorter and more accessible for wagon parties than the mountainous Raton Pass, but travelers risked attacks by Native Americans in addition to water shortages.
+Despite the hazards, the shorter route would carry 75% of the Santa Fe Trail pioneers.

-In 1825, the United States obtained a right of way from the Osage Indians, which officially established the Santa Fe Trail as a national “highway.”
-In 1827, Independence, Missouri was founded and within a few years became the major outfitting point on the eastern end of the trail.
+In 1825, the United States obtained a right of way from the Osage Indians, officially establishing the Santa Fe Trail as a national “highway.”
+In 1827, Independence, Missouri, was founded and, within a few years, became the major outfitting point on the eastern end of the trail.

-In 1834, Bent’s Fort, a fur trade post on the upper Arkansas River was established near what is present-day La Junta, Colorado.
-William and Charles Bent, Ceran St. Vrain and Company led a party and wagons eastbound from Santa Fe, New Mexico in the late summer, traveled by way of Taos and Raton Pass to Bent’s Fort; then came down the Arkansas River to the Santa Fe Trail, opening the Bent’s Fort Santa Fe Trail.
+In 1834, Bent’s Fort, a fur trade post on the upper Arkansas River, was established near La Junta, Colorado.
+William and Charles Bent, Ceran St. Vrain and Company led a party and wagons eastbound from Santa Fe, New Mexico, in the late summer, traveled by way of Taos and Raton Pass to Bent’s Fort; then came down the Arkansas River to the Santa Fe Trail, opening the Bent’s Fort Santa Fe Trail.

-By this time, the trail was being frequently used with more than 2000 wagons, in caravans of about 50 departing each spring from Missouri.
-When the Mexican-American War began, travel and trading along the trail was restricted but, it was heavily used by the military for transportation of supplies from the Missouri River towns to the Southwest.
-When the war ended in 1848, trading resumed and considerable military freight continued to be hauled over the trail to supply the southwestern forts.
+By this time, the trail was frequently used with more than 2000 wagons, in caravans of about 50 departing each spring from Missouri.
+Travel and trading along the trail were restricted when the Mexican-American War began.
+However, the military heavily used it to transport supplies from the Missouri River towns to the Southwest.
+Trading resumed when the war ended in 1848, and considerable military freight was hauled over the trail to supply the southwestern forts.

-In 1849, with the discovery of gold in California, westbound emigrants, in increasing numbers, traveled the <style=”margin-top: 0; margin-bottom: 0″ > Santa Fe Trail to Bent’s Fort, then journeyed northward by trail along the base of the Rocky Mountains to Fort Laramie and beyond.
-By 1850, a monthly stagecoach line was established between Independence, Missouri and Santa Fe, New Mexico.
+In 1849, with the discovery of gold in California, westbound emigrants, in increasing numbers, traveled the Santa Fe Trail to Bent’s Fort, then journeyed northward by a trail along the base of the Rocky Mountains to Fort Laramie and beyond.
+By 1850, a monthly stagecoach line was established between Independence, Missouri, and Santa Fe, New Mexico.

-Today, part of the route has been designated as a National Scenic Byway.
+Today, part of the route has been designated a National Scenic Byway.